mudler/LocalAI/docs/content/docs/getting-started/quickstart.md

 ## Installation Methods

 LocalAI is available as a container image and binary, compatible with various container engines like Docker, Podman, and Kubernetes.
-Container images are published on [quay.io](https://quay.io/repository/go-skynet/local-ai?tab=tags&tag=latest) and [Dockerhub](https://hub.docker.com/r/localai/localai).
+Container images are published on [quay.io](https://quay.io/repository/go-skynet/local-ai?tab=tags&tag=latest) and [Docker Hub](https://hub.docker.com/r/localai/localai).
 Binaries can be downloaded from [GitHub](https://github.com/mudler/LocalAI/releases).

 {{% alert icon="💡" %}}